 • Improvements to Water Supply

 The Panama Canal expansion is based on six years of research, which included more than 100 studies on the economic feasibility, market demand, environmental impact and other technical engineering aspects.
-Works on the Panama Canal Expansion began on September 2007 at a total cost of US$5.2 billion.
+Works on the Panama Canal Expansion began in September 2007 at a total cost of US$5.2 billion.

-To date, the overall program is 83 percent complete, with several major components, such as its dry excavation and dredging projects, already finished.
-In addition, 94 percent of the works required to be able to operate the new water level of Gatun Lake have been completed.
+To date, the overall program is 83 per cent complete, with several major components, such as its dry excavation and dredging projects, already finished.
+In addition, 94 per cent of the works required to be able to operate the new water level of Gatun Lake have been completed.

 Source | Panama Canal